The Best (and Worst) Times to Visit Yellowstone Explained

 Worst Time to Visit Yellowstone To Avoid Crowds

-The worst time to visit Yellowstone if you’re hoping to minimize crowds is July.
+Unsurprisingly, the worst time to visit Yellowstone to avoid crowds is July.
 This is when park visitation is at its highest.

-If you can only visit in July, avoid the park’s biggest attractions, such as Old Faithful, Artist Point, or the Grand Prismatic Spring, between 10am and 4pm.
+If you must visit in July (or choose it because the park’s colors are at their height this month), then be sure to avoid the park’s biggest attractions, such as Old Faithful, Artist Point, or the Grand Prismatic Spring, between 10am and 4pm.
 Get up early and stay out late to minimize crowds during the summer months.

 Best Time to Visit Yellowstone For Wildlife